Diego Alonso Gómez: Career

 Alonso Gómez's first roles were in the Canal 9 telenovelas La Nena and Por siempre mujercitas.
 He would later feature in minor roles in different productions at Telefe and El Trece.
 His breakthrough role would be as a co-star in the 2000 Canal 7 series Okupas, where he played the part of Sergio "El Pollo", part of a group of squatters at an abandoned house in Downtown Buenos Aires.
-Alonso has stated he had to quit his side-job at an ice cream store in order to fully dedicate himself to shooting Okupas.
+Alonso has stated he had to quit his side-job at an ice cream store to fully dedicate himself to shooting Okupas.
 Okupas would go on to become an Argentine cult classic, and his performance as "El Pollo" earned him a Martín Fierro Award in 2001.

 After his Okupas success, in 2002, he was part of the main cast of the América TV miniseries Tumberos, where he played the part of Jorge Artigas "Rada", and the El Trece series 099 Central.
 He continued to feature in secondary roles in various telenovelas and films, including Chronicle of an Escape and Agua (2006).
 From 2005 to 2006, he was a co-host of the El Trece investigative journalism show La liga, opposite Daniel Malnatti and María Julia Oliván.
 From 2007 to 2010, he hosted Cárceles, a docu-series run by Telefe showing the life of various people in prison.
 In 2008, he played a role in the Spanish-Argentine film Winter Visitor.

 In 2016, he played the role of Fabián Suárez in the Martín Fierro-winning Telefe telenovela La Leona, and in 2017 he featured in the Televisión Pública series Cuéntame cómo pasó.
 He also had minor roles in the 2019 Telefe adaptation of To Catch a Thief, Atrapa a un ladrón, and the 2021 Amazon Prime biopic series Maradona: Blessed Dream.